Meet the Team

 Brent Campos, M.S.

-Before arriving at Point Blue, I worked on avian research projects throughout the U.S. These projects focused on a broad range of issues, including riparian conservation, forest management, endangered species, energy development, avian demography, and migration ecology.
-Over the course of my education and my professional career, I have developed keen interests in bird and wildlife habitat associations, riparian conservation, the intersection of water policy and habitat management, ecosystem services, and population and migratory connectivity.
+Before arriving at Point Blue, I worked on research projects throughout the U.S. focusing on a broad range of topcs in avian ecology, including riparian conservation, forest management, endangered species conservation, energy development, avian demography, and migration ecology.
+Over the course of my education and my professional career, I have developed keen interests in bird and wildlife habitat associations; meadow, riparian, and forest management and restoration; climate-smart adpatation; ecosystem services; and population and migratory connectivity.